 This varies between groups, but generally, the challenge is linked to drinking.
 It was started as a way to ensure that all members of a squadron had their coin with them at all times.

-The most common version of this challenge entails one member of a group, referred to as the challenger, initiating the challenge by placing the coin on the nearest surface.
+The most common version of this challenge entails one group member, referred to as the challenger, initiating the challenge by placing the coin on the nearest surface.
 Individuals around the challenger must then produce their own challenge coins.

 If any person cannot produce a challenge coin for the “coin check,” they have to buy drinks for those who produced theirs.
 However, if every individual presents their coin, the challenger is tasked with buying the drinks.